-Hopefully, you will find time to enjoy the beach, boardwalk and piers, but there’s still more waiting for you outside.
+Hopefully, you will find time to enjoy the beach, boardwalk and piers, but there’s still more family fun waiting for you outside.
 Assateague Island National Seashore is a barrier island that’s 37 miles along the coasts of Maryland and Virginia.
 The pristine natural setting is perfect for exploring an extraordinary beach, bird watching and seeing the park’s famous wild horses.
 Begin your trip at the visitor center, or make arrangements in advance for a ranger to have a session with your group.

 In these hundreds of square miles, you have a paradise for fisherman.
 Whether you choose surf fishing around high tide, pier fishing where pole, reel and bait can be rented, or a head boat with the whole group, you’re assured of some fun and relaxation.
 However, if you want to make your first, or next fishing trip memorable, a charter boat is the way to go.
 There are dozens that will take you to where the big fish swim.